TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-12-11-new-in-symplify-3-statie-generators.md

             varbiale_global: posts
             # directory, where to look for them
             path: '_posts'
-            # which layout to use, will be converted to "_layout/post.twig"
+            # which layout to use
-            layout: 'post'
+            layout: '_layouts/post.twig'
             # and url prefix, e.g. /blog/some-post.md
             route_prefix: 'blog'
             # an object that will wrap it's logic, you can add helper methods into it and use it in templates